Tornado Low Level: Reception and legacy

 Upon release, Tornado Low Level was a commercial success, with the ZX Spectrum version debuting at number three on Personal Computer Games' top fifty charts.
 Both the ZX Spectrum and Amstrad CPC versions of the game received positive reviews from video game critics.
 Computer & Video Games called it the best flight game on the Spectrum.
 Bob Wade, writing for Amstrad Action, praised the game for its graphics and for having the fastest and smoothest scrolling on the Amstrad computer.
 A reviewer for Amtix also praised the scrolling, but criticized the graphics for looking "blocky".
 Crash noted a lack of instructions and indications of how to complete the game's objectives.
 Retrospective reviews were also positive.
-Peter Parrish, writing for Eurogamer, called it "Gorgeous, absorbing and, despite the subject matter, surprisingly non-violent".
+Peter Parrish, writing for Eurogamer, called it "gorgeous, absorbing and, despite the subject matter, surprisingly non-violent".
 Nick Thrope, writing in Retro Gamer, gave it praise for its entertainment value.

 Jim Watson of ZX Computing listed it as one of the best games for the ZX Spectrum in 1984.
-The game was voted number ten in Your Sinclair's "Official Top 100 Games of All Time".
+The game was voted number ten in Your Sinclair's "Official Top 100 Games of All Time" list.
 Retro Gamer, meanwhile, ranked it as the eleventh best game for the Spectrum.
 In 1987, Wade listed it as one of the best games for the then two-year-old Amstrad CPC.

-With the success of Tornado Low Level, Vortex Software released Cyclone in 1985.
+With the success of Tornado Low Level, Vortex Software released Cyclone.
 A sequel to T.L.L., Cyclone has the player fly a helicopter to collect medical supplies in the middle of a cyclone phenomenon.